We follow a detailed process to evaluate existing capabilities, and tailor a plan for each and every client.

 Protecting against an information security breach is only part of the equation—how a company responds to an attack is critical

-At Lodestone, we’re industry specialists and problem solvers that understand the small and mid-size business landscape.
+At Lodestone, we’re industry specialists and problem solvers who understand the small and mid-size business landscape.
 We work with clients to address their incident response needs before, during and after a breach.

 During: In the event of a breach, we investigate the events to determine their scope and impact.